hhkaos/hhkaos.github.io/docs/developers/educational-developers-channels.md

 # Educational developers channels

-This is a compilation of websites, blogging platforms, video channels, etc. where anyone can find relevant content and give back to the developer community.

-As soon as you feel ready, I encourage you to contribute with your knowledge.
-Check:

-* Written content > Accepting contributions
-* Video content > Accepting contributions
-* Events > Accepting contributions
-* Audio content > Accepting contributions
+There is a widely held belief among developers that **this profession requires continuous learning**, mainly to stay current and competitive.
+This is due to the fast pace software technologies emerge and evolve, and that's probably right, **but please hold you [fear of missing out](https://en.wikipedia.org/wiki/Fear_of_missing_out) feeling**, you don't need to adopt every trend.

+Said that, it's good to keep up to date, that's why I have made this compilation where you can find relevant content that you can add to a [news aggregators](https://en.wikipedia.org/wiki/News_aggregator), or subscribe (channels / newsletters / podcasts / ...), or follow other people to help you with this.

+For me, the **best way to keep up with developer technologies is to talk to highly motivated and passionate developers** (a.k.a. technologist at heart).
+So, if you don't find those people in your current environment, I encourage you to find them in a [developer community](#communities) that matches your passion and interests.

-* Or find any organization with developer relations/advocates and get in touch with them (e.g. [companies list](https://docs.google.com/spreadsheets/d/1i4ge1DcQGxIyiC3lOOWZJFw_aJPyY3T8GDDhvdx__hc/edit?usp=sharing), or check in Linkedin, [DevRel careers](https://devrelcareers.com/), etc)
+> **Note**: As soon as you feel prepared, I encourage you to contribute too, that's why I have separated those mediums accepting contributions in it's own section.
+In addition to those, you can always search for organization with developer relations teams and get in touch with them (e.g. [companies list](https://docs.google.com/spreadsheets/d/1i4ge1DcQGxIyiC3lOOWZJFw_aJPyY3T8GDDhvdx__hc/edit?usp=sharing), [DevRel careers](https://devrelcareers.com/), or check in Linkedin).
+Many of us are happy to help/guide you on how to do it.

 ## Written content